Efficient Full-frequency GW Calculations using a Lanczos Method

-where $\eta_n$ is 1 for occupied orbitals and -1 for empty orbitals, $\delta$ is a positive infinitesimal number to avoid singularity.
+where $\eta_n$ is 1 for occupied orbitals and -1 for empty orbitals, and $\delta$ is a positive infinitesimal number to avoid singularity.
 The matrix elements $W^s_{nm}$ are

 The exchange part of the self-energy $\Sigma^\mathrm{ex}_{mm}$ is independent of frequency and relatively easy to compute, while the correlation part $\Sigma^\mathbf{corr}_{mm}(\omega)$ includes the frequency-dependent screening effects of dielectric responses.
 The poles of frequency-dependent screened effects can be determined by the eigenvalues of $\mathbf{C}$.
 As a result, the most expensive step of the aforementioned method is diagonalizing the Casida equation, as the computational cost scales as $O(N^6)$.
+To make further progress, we intend to avoid this costly step by defining a vector $|P_{nm}\rangle$ of dimension $N_{vc}$, which has elements given by $(P_{nm})_{vc} = (nm|vc) (\epsilon_c - \epsilon_v)^{1/2}$.
+Then $W^s_{nm}$ becomes